karmakrafts/kWire/README.md

   missing standard APIs

-* On native targets, kWire uses a custom implementation built in Kotlin/Native and using [libffi](https://github.com/libffi/libffi) for dispatching calls at runtime in an efficient manner, giving very comparable performance to builtin C-function calls in Kotlin/Native
+* On native targets, kWire uses a custom implementation built in Kotlin/Native and using [libffi](https://github.com/libffi/libffi) for dispatching calls at runtime in an efficient manner, giving very acceptable performance to builtin C-function calls in Kotlin/Native

 ### Compiler RT